WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 Other than base 10, the only common bases are powers of 2 (namely 2, 8 and 16).
 The latter are easy to efficiently implement in user-space, and the former is supported by `"fromI32"` and `"fromI64"`.
 Therefore it should not be a real limitation.

+### String case conversions

+We considered builtins for `toLowerCase()` and `toUpperCase()`, but not the plethora of other methods of strings.
+Other methods can already be efficiently implemented using the existing builtins in `js-string`, on the Wasm side.
+The Unicode-aware case conversions (using the ROOT locale) require to embed a significant subset of the Unicode database.
+That's not something we want to ship along with our Wasm payloads.

+However, in [#21](https://github.com/WebAssembly/js-primitive-builtins/issues/21), it was argued that those methods would likely not receive any more optimization than a function call.
+Arguably, they can be imported through the `String.prototype.toLowerCase.call.bind` trick.
+Eventually, it would be nicer if we had a standard way to import functions with a receiver into Wasm.

 ### More on Symbols